 - Recreation: Hosts large-scale events like the Fall Run at Oakridge Estate, featuring 40+ miles of trails for various vehicle builds.

-Funding: As a 501(c)(7) social club, VA4WDA is funded through membership dues and event fees.
-Donations are typically not tax-deductible.
+Funding: As a 501(c)(7) social/recreational club, VA4WDA is funded through membership dues and event fees.
+Donations are typically not tax-deductible according to the IRS.

 Virginia Off-Road